dart-lang/language/working/augmentation-libraries/feature-specification.md

 The language specification doesn’t specify lints or warnings, so this lint suggestion is not normative.
-We wish to have the lint, and preferably include it in the “recommended” lint set, because it can help users avoid accidental problems.
+We wish to have the lint, and preferably include it in the "recommended" lint set, because it can help users avoid accidental problems.
 We want it as a lint instead of a language restriction so that it doesn’t interfere with macro-generated code, and so that users can `// ignore:` it if they know what they’re doing.